Deep Reinforcement Learning with Spiking Q-learning: Method

-As we can see, due to the slight increase of input current, sometimes the firing time of LIF neurons will be advanced without generating more spikes, which leads to further attenuation of the membrane voltage caused by the spikes from the previous layer.
-So the membrane voltage of LI neurons at the last moment may be much lower, although the input current increases, which is not in line with our expectations.
-For max-mem and mean-mem, we empirically evaluate them in experiments respectively in Section \ref{sec:analysis}, and the results are shown in Table. \ref{tab:decoders}.
+As we can see, with the slight increase of input current, sometimes the firing time of LIF neurons will be advanced without generating more spikes, which leads to further attenuation of the membrane voltage caused by the spikes from the previous layer.
+So the membrane voltage of LI neurons at the last moment may be much lower, although the input current increases.
+From the perspective of optimization, the last membrane voltage may cause the network output nonperiodic oscillatory, make the learning unstable and hard to converge.
+Hence, we remove the last-mem from the candidates.
+For max-mem and mean-mem, we empirically evaluate them in experiments respectively in Section \ref{sec:analysis}.
 We find both of them are effective and the max-mem performs better.
 Hence, we choose max-mem as the decoding method in the following sections.